English

 • First finger tryphalangism:

-• Congenital increase in the length of the 1st finger due to the presence of the middle phalanx, violation of its position and function
+• Congenital increase in the length of the 1st finger due to the presence of the middle phalanx, violation of its position

 • Ectrosyndactyly of the hands and feet: